-You’ll learn best practices from successful sustainability initiatives, and understand the challenge of achieving sustainability in the future.
+You’ll explore the need for environmental and social sustainability, and the implications for the construction industry.
+You’ll also discover best practices from successful sustainable design initiatives, and understand the challenge of achieving sustainability in the future.

 What topics will you cover?

-- The complexities of sustainability in construction and development of the built assets, together with challenges, importance, and impact of role performance.
+The complexities of sustainability in construction and development of the built assets, together with challenges, importance, and impact of role performance

-Environmental sustainability in construction and development of built assets, and the important roles of innovations, professionalism, ethics, culture and procurement practices and regulations.
+Environmental sustainability in construction and development of built assets, and the important roles of innovations, professionalism, ethics, culture and procurement practices and regulations

-Social sustainability in construction and development of built assets, and the roles of construction processes, outputs and outcomes on people and society.
+Social sustainability in construction and development of built assets, and the roles of construction processes, outputs and outcomes on people and society

-Lessons learned from good and best practices in sustainability, and how these could be embraced and taken-up, together with challenges and appropriate guidelines for implementation.
+Lessons learned from good and best practices in sustainability, and how these could be embraced and taken-up, together with challenges and appropriate guidelines for implementation

-Future challenges in sustainable development based on possible scenarios considering the level of success of current mitigation and adaptation measures.
+Future challenges in sustainable development based on possible scenarios considering the level of success of current mitigation and adaptation measures